Faculty & Staff Physicians

 Monica Patel, MD

-Dr. Patel is an Associate Professor at UTHealth Houston with a specialty in PET imaging and is Program Director for the general cardiology fellowship
+Dr. Patel is a Professor at UTHealth Houston with a specialty in PET imaging and is Program Director for the general cardiology fellowship

 About Dr Patel and the Weatherhead Cardiac PET Center: Dr. Monica Patel is a quadruple board-certified cardiologist who has spent her entire career serving the Houston community.
 After receiving her Bachelor of Science in Biology and Chemistry in 1999 at Houston Baptist University as an Endowed Academic Scholar, Dr. Patel attended medical school at University of Texas Medical Branch in Galveston in 2003.
 She completed her Internal Medicine residency and Cardiology Fellowship at the McGovern Medical school at UTHealth Houston.
 She is board certified in Internal Medicine, Cardiology, Echocardiography, and Nuclear Cardiology.